+During a member load, Essbase Integration Services Shell connects to OLAP Metadata Catalog and then to the Essbase server.
+If the connection to OLAP Metadata Catalog is successful, the message "IS Error: Unable to login to Essbase Server" is displayed.
+If the connection to OLAP Metadata Catalog fails, the message "IS Error: Unable to login to Catalog" is displayed.
 If the connection to OLAP Metadata Catalog failed, verify the ODBC data source name, user name, and password.
-If the connection continues to fail, see "Correcting Essbase Integration Server Problems" on page 67 and "Correcting ODBC Problems" on page 65.
+If the connection continues to fail, see "Correcting Essbase Integration Server Problems" on page 69 and "Correcting ODBC Problems" on page 67.
 Repeat step 7 to step 9 of this procedure to retest the connection.
 When you successfully connect to OLAP Metadata Catalog, continue to the next step.

-11. Test the connection from Essbase Integration Services Console to the RDBMS by proceeding to "Testing the Essbase Integration Services Console Connection to the RDBMS" on page 56.
+Test the connection from Essbase Integration Services Console to the RDBMS by proceeding to "Testing the Essbase Integration Services Console Connection to the RDBMS" on page 58.